ParkWardRR/CornBrewWine/README.md

 ### Bottling

-For a total yield of 1.5 gallons, you will need approximately 8 bottles of 750ml each.
+For a total yield of 1.5 gallons, you will need approximately 8 bottles per batch of 750ml each.
 Adjust the number of bottles based on the exact yield and desired serving size.